 Treatment of African trypanosomiasis is available but is highly dependent on the stage of the illness present.
 Intravenous of intramuscular are used for the treatment of the disease, pentamidine for gambiense and Suramin for rhodesiense parasite.

 The risk of acquiring African trypanosomiasis for travelers is quite low but be careful when living or staying in the rural areas of the sub-Saharan Africa or where there is some thick vegetation present.
 Visitors in the city are usually not at risk of the African sleeping sickness infection.

-organisms.
+Just like any other living creature there are various parasites can infect dogs such as mites, fleas, worms, and other parasitic organisms.
 Worms in dogs and other parasites found in dogs are listed below:

 Roundworms in Dogs

 Roundworms are a nematode worm which lives inside its host’s small intestine and can be found in many environments around the world.
 Roundworms infection in dogs occurs when a dog eats infected food or drink infected water.
 Roundworms are also present in the soil and can be found in the feces.
 Roundworms in dogs also pose a possible infection threat to the dog’s owners.